Keyfactor/keyfactor-sample-jobcompletionhandler/README.md

 - A job is scheduled on the Command platform (and targeted at a specific Orchestrator).
 - Orchestrators periodically check in with the Command platform to see if there is any work requested.
 When they check in they receive a list of jobs and requested times to run those jobs.
 - When the orchestrator thinks it's time to do a job that it was asked to do, it asks the Command platform for the job details.
-- The Command platform provides the job details and the orchestrator executes the job.
+- The Command platform provides the job details and the Orchestrator executes the job.
 - The Orchestrator returns the results of the job and the completion status to the Command platform.
-- The Command platform stores any job related data (such as inventory results) and then records the completion status of the job
+- The Command platform stores any job related data (such as inventory results) and then records the completion status of the job.
 - The Command platform looks for any registered job completion handlers that match the job type and executes them.
 - (We are here)